stagebloc/CocoaBloc/README.md

           // Handle error
       }
       completed:^{
           // Signal completed.
-This will always happen, but if no
+This will happen if there is no error, but if no
-          // error or next value has been sent yet, this means that the
+          // next value has been sent yet, this means that the
           // user pressed cancel and dismissed log in view.
       }];
 ```